aitor-alvarez/ADI/README.md

 To run the model just execute python main.py

-Data for the test set is available at https://github.com/aitor-mir/adi-patterns
+Data from intonation patterns extracted from the VarDial and MGB-3 test set is available at https://github.com/aitor-mir/adi-patterns